openmrs/openmrs-module-emrmonitor/README.md

 given server as of that particular execution time.
 Implementations can extend the emrmonitor module to capture their own custom metrics by adding their own
 __MetricProducer__ implementations in a module.
 There are several built-in metric producers that run by default.

+An implementation can disable any of these metric producers explicitly by adding their namespace (comma-separated) to the global property named __emrmonitor.disabledMetricProducers__

 ### Workflow

 1. A "LOCAL" __EmrMonitorServer__ server is automatically created on a given OpenMRS instance.